Products

 A DTMF map (also called digit map or dial map) allows you to compare the number users just dialed to a pattern string.
 Depending on the DTMF maps, the call can be accepted or rejected.

-The table has precedence over the Allowed DTMF Map table.
+an error tone i.e. reorder tone, network congestion, or fast busy tone is played.Note: The Refused DTMF Map table has precedence over the Allowed DTMF Map table.

-[1-3]x9 [1-3]xxcalls made to a managers, will always be redirected to the Manager's assistant extension.
+made to a managers, will always be redirected to the Manager's assistant extension.
+[1-3]xx

-[1-3]xx [1-3]x9managers will always directly receive their calls without going through the Manager's assistant extension.
+directly receive their calls without going through the Manager's assistant extension.
+Top

 When creating DTMF maps to allow or refuse calls, the DTMF maps must be written and a transformation to be applied to the dialed number may be required.